 In the interest of bringing the world to us while we’re in isolation and can’t get to the world, we’re going to be cooking up as many of our favourite dishes from around the world.
 As well as some from places on our travel to do lists.

-Today we start with a flashback to our beloved Cambodia, where we braved the local delicacies at Siem Reap’s 60 Road.
-This local street market stretches down a long road lined with street food sellers barbecuing up everything from skewered chicken and frogs to snakes and bull’s penis (yes, I did say bull’s penis). long the sides of the road, families gather on mats to enjoy an evening picnic with friends and family.
+Today we start with a culinary flashback to Cambodia, where we braved the local delicacies at Siem Reap’s 60 Road.
+This local street market stretches down a long road lined with street food sellers barbecuing up everything from skewered chicken and frogs to snakes and bull’s penis (yes, I did say bull’s penis) along the sides of the road and families gather on mats to enjoy an evening picnic with friends and family.
 There’s even a small, rickety fun fair at the end.
 Lucky for us we were accompanied by the lovely folks from Cooks in Tuk Tuks who were able to help us differentiate between the pork sausage and pork sword as we ate our way through an assortment of barbecued delights.

 By far Raffles’ favourite barbecue treat was the tender and smoky, charred stuffed squid stuffed with pork mince and aromatics.
 And given we’re currently all out of bovine shclong, but do have squid tubes and pork mince in the freezer, plus fresh herbs in the garden, we’re whipping up our take on stuffed Cambodian-style squid, and it is taking us right back to that atmospheric eat street in Siem Reap.

 Recipe: Stuffed Cambodian-style Squid

 - 12 x 12-15 cm squid tubes, cleaned, tentacles finely diced and put aside

 - 100g pork mince